W-Solutions-dev/vibe-ai-keyboard/PROJECT_HISTORY.md

 - "Help me out here" → Immediate problem solving
 - "This is perfect push these changes" → Autonomous git workflow
 - "You always add a space at the end" → Quick fix implementation
+- "Add to the vibe note that it took around 500 cursor requests" → Documentation update
+- "Can you keep a summary of what i've asked you" → Created PROJECT_HISTORY.md
+- "Also add to the rules that we don't add 2 feats in 1 commit" → Updated commit guidelines

+### Latest Improvements (v0.2.1)

+#### Trailing Space Fix
+**Problem**: "you always add a space at the end of the output, which i don't need"

+**Solution**: Removed automatic trailing space after recognized text while preserving spaces between words

+#### Documentation Enhancements
+- Created PROJECT_HISTORY.md to chronicle the development journey
+- Updated README.md to acknowledge ~500 Claude Opus requests
+- Added commit rule: "One feature per commit" to .cursorrules
+- Enhanced development history tracking requirements

 ### The Numbers